Asthestarsfalll/PyDocuSaurus/README.md

 ## Features

 - Crawls the packages, modules, classes, functions, and methods using the `ast` module
+- Generate the structured Markdown documentation for all docstrings in the package
 - Auto-detects ReST, Google, Numpydoc-style and Epydoc docstrings using [`docstring-parser-fork`](https://pypi.org/project/docstring-parser-fork/)
-- Generates a table of contents with anchor links
+- Generates a table of contents with links
 - Tracks and documents module exports (`__all__`)
 - Preserves module hierarchy in documentation
 - Handles nested classes and functions